Treatment for Loose Pedicle Screws: Surgical and Non-Surgical Strategies

 Introduction

 Pedicle screws are widely used in spinal fusion surgeries to stabilize the spine and correct deformities.
+Background pedicle screw fixation is indicated for various spinal conditions, offering benefits such as enhanced stability and improved fusion rates, but common complications include screw loosening.
 However, one potential complication—loose pedicle screws—can compromise surgical outcomes, leading to pain, instability, or even neurological issues.
 Patients and surgeons searching for “treatment for loose pedicle screws” often seek clarity on managing this complication.
 This article explores evidence-based strategies, from diagnosis to surgical revision, and highlights emerging innovations to address screw loosening.

 Understanding Loose Pedicle Screws